 LIBRARY / SSD CONTACTS FOR THIS PARTNERSHIP

-We also anticipate being able to schedule quizzes and exams in the original MLB Testing Accommodations Center starting 9/27/21.
-There will be SSD staff present to proctor these exams between 8am - 5pm, and instructors will be responsible for delivering the exams to the TAC prior to each exam, and returning to pick them up as well.
+We have been scheduling quizzes and exams in the MLB Testing Accommodation Center.
+There are SSD staff present to proctor these exams between 9am - 5pm, and instructors will be responsible for delivering the exams to the TAC prior to each exam, and returning to pick them up as well.

-Note: Currently, SSD will reimburse individuals used for proctoring within departments - to utilize this option please contact Lori Bolchalk at firstname.lastname@example.org.
-Once the TAC is available for use you will need to work with SSD to determine if proctor reimbursement is available for assessments conducted outside the TAC.
+Note: For the Fall semester, SSD will reimburse individuals used for proctoring within departments - to utilize this option please contact Lori Bolchalk at email@example.com.
+Once the TAC is fully available for use, you will need to work with SSD to determine if proctor reimbursement is still available for assessments conducted outside the TAC.

-We recognize that this is not the ideal state, and we look forward to working together as we transition from VISA letters to the adoption of the Accommodate system for all student and instructor needs related to accommodations.
-Once additional information is available we will communicate those updates to everyone, and they will also appear on the SSD website (ssd.umich.edu).
-In the meantime, if there are specific questions regarding how to best provide accommodations please contact SSD at email@example.com.
+We look forward to working together as we transition from VISA letters to the adoption of the Accommodate system for all student and instructor needs related to accommodations.
+If there are specific questions regarding how to best provide accommodations please contact SSD at firstname.lastname@example.org.